worktheclock/replit.github.io/repls/intro.md

 our editor also uses [Monaco](https://microsoft.github.io/monaco-editor/).

 #### [Working with Files](./tutorials/02-managing-files-using-repl-it)
-Each repl has a built-in file system, so you can upload existing files or create new ones, manually or programatically.
+Each repl has a built-in file system, so you can upload existing files or create new ones, manually or programmatically.

 #### [Storing Secrets](./repls/secret-keys)
 You can easily add environment variables to keep others from viewing sensitive data such as API credentials.